oleks/git-cli-qsg/README.md

 changes on your remote which you have not yet synchronized into your clone, you will have to pull before you push.

+## Concluding Remarks

+This guide gave a crash course on using Git and GitHub from the command-line.
+There is much more to Git and GitHub than this.
+In particular, this guide has not discussed branches, forks, and how to handle merge conflicts.
+All of these are central element of the Git+GitHub workflow when teams are not in close proximity.
+This toolset will only work for you if you are a small team, where you coordinate to reduce the chance of conflicts.

 ## Command Glossary

   * `git status <path>` — check the state of the repo at `<path>`